 There are several types of window film and color tints.
-Producing the right colors is an exact science as chemicals are applied to acrylic adhesive that will cover layers of plastic film.
+Producing the right colors is an exact science as chemicals are applied to the acrylic adhesive that will cover layers of plastic film.
 Good quality tinted film using the sputterized process will last for decades with proper care.
 Modern technology has eliminated the problem of peeling window film.

 The color and hue of the tint applied to your windows will depend on the window locations and the intensity of the sun.
-Green and blue tints are most common with west facing windows.
+Green and blue tints are most common with west-facing windows.